Janosch-Gehring/nlu-annotations/big_eval_ending_task/resources/intro_text.md

 **Your Rating** *Very Implausible*

-**Explanation**: *Notes* could potentially refer to written memos, but given the surrounding sentences, it is more plausible that she is jotting down musical notes.
+**Explanation**: *Notes* could conceivably refer to written memos, but given the surrounding sentences, it is more plausible that she is jotting down musical notes.

 ---